ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 ## Configuring the embeddedServer
 {: #embedded-server}

+embeddedServer is a simple way to start a Ktor application.
+You provide your own main function, and being more explicit, it is easier to understand what happens exactly.

 `embeddedServer` includes an optional parameter `configure` that allows you to set the configuration for the engine specified in the first parameter.